Iseg6ix/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-This directory contains foundation files on doubly linked lists in c
+This file/directory was created to tackle problems in doubly linked lists